 Back Illuminated (BSI) Sensor – I still haven’t benchmarked it yet, but I’m really curious to see how this new thinner copper wiring on the sensor compares to a Back-Illuminated (BSI) sensor.
 If it’s close enough, or if the BSI sensors are still much better.

 In Body Image Stabilization (IBS) – The biggest difference this makes to me is shooting video.
 I don’t find it super useful when shooting photos, but this and 4k is the only reason I’ll grab my A7rII to shoot video over any of my other cameras.
 The IBS really helps to take out those micro shakes when shooting casually.
-However, if I was shooting professionally, I would turn it off and find some other way to stabilize.
-It tends to create these little jump that would be a deal breaker on any professional shoot.
+However, if I was shooting professionally, I would turn it off and find some other way to stabilize it.
+It tends to create these little jumps that would be a deal breaker on any professional shoot.

-What this means is your SD memory cards in camera will all run at USB 2.0 bottleneck speeds of 29-31MB/s.
+What this means is your SD memory cards in the camera will all run at USB 2.0 bottleneck speeds of 29-31MB/s.
 Cursing this camera like all the other Sony cameras with the issue where memory cards that should work for 4k, simply won’t.
 It will be totally random and inconvenient for so many people.
-They’ll go out, buy a Sandisk 64GB U3 memory card or whatever, and the camera will say, “nope, you suck, go and die.”
+They’ll go out, buy a Sandisk 64GB U3 memory card or whatever, and the camera will say, “Nope, you suck, go and die.”
 Then you’ll say, “Sandisk sucks I’ll never buy them again.”
-And you’ll rate them terribly on Amazon, then you’ll email me and say, “you recommended a Sandisk U3 card, but it doesn’t work, you suck.”
+And you’ll rate them terribly on Amazon, then you’ll email me and say, “You recommended a Sandisk U3 card, but it doesn’t work, you suck.”
 Then I’ll say, “Sorry, return it to Amazon and try a different card.
-It’s not the cards fault, it the 1990’s technology Sony keeps putting in their cameras.”
+It’s not the cards fault, it’s the 1990s technology Sony keeps putting in their cameras.”
 Then I’ll direct you to my page dedicated to explaining why some SD cards don’t work for 4k100M video.